thehighnibble/thehighnibble.github.io/docs/imsai8080/troubleshooting/README.md

 # Troubleshooting (Draft)

 ::: tip
-If you experience problems that are not covered in this trouble shooting guide, please post them to the [IMSAI 8080esp forum](http://bit.ly/IMSAI8080esp).
+If you experience problems that are not covered in this trouble shooting guide, please post them to [TheHighNibble forum](https://github.com/orgs/thehighnibble/discussions).
 Maybe someone else has already solved that problem and can help you if I am asleep or unavailable.
 Also, any problem you have is likely to be experienced by someone else and so, the discussion and resolution via the forum can act as a knowledge base until I can update this guide to include notes on the problem.
 :::

 ## During assembly